mleprince018/azure-certifications/T-SQL Examples.md

 ### Distinct
 - returns only ONE of each unique combo of cols in SELECT list
-> by default an implicit ALL is added to the beginning of each select statement.
-You use the distinct to override it.
+> by default an implicit ALL is added to the beginning of each SELECT statement.
+You use the DISTINCT to override it.

 ### Where Clause
 - = (equals)